bokkypoobah/TopSecrets/README.md

 Open your web browser using the globe icon on the top left.

 Download https://github.com/iancoleman/shamir39/raw/b12d58d6d71a4db71ac9796e7d82c0a7691dd973/standalone.html (right click save link as) into your Downloads folder.

-Here is a backup [copy/standalone_iancoleman_shamir39_b12d58d6d71a4db71ac9796e7d82c0a7691dd973.html](https://raw.githubusercontent.com/bokkypoobah/ReadOnlyOfflineShamir39DeviceRecipe/main/copy/standalone_iancoleman_shamir39_b12d58d6d71a4db71ac9796e7d82c0a7691dd973.html).
+A backup of the contents at the above link has been made to [copy/standalone_iancoleman_shamir39_b12d58d6d71a4db71ac9796e7d82c0a7691dd973.html](https://raw.githubusercontent.com/bokkypoobah/ReadOnlyOfflineShamir39DeviceRecipe/main/copy/standalone_iancoleman_shamir39_b12d58d6d71a4db71ac9796e7d82c0a7691dd973.html), just in case.

 <img width="600" src="images/NewDeviceSetupDownloadShamir39Standalone1.png">